-- 40. This Strategic Objective concerns WFP's extended recovery work.
+- 37. This Strategic Objective lies at the core of WFP's recovery work.
 Recovery situations in the transition between emergencies and development should represent a full-fledged context of intervention that involves specific needs and calls for appropriate responses.
-Due to the nature of its interventions, WFP brings unique capabilities - including its deep and well-accepted field presence - and does crucial work in this area.
-The tools and approaches used in such situations need to help facilitate the transition from relief and recovery to sustainable development - an effort that will involve many other national and international actors and require longer and more extended planning and implementation timeframes. - 41.
-Through this Strategic Objective, WFP will offer assistance in ways that contribute to the critical efforts of individuals, communities and countries to recover and rebuild in the longerterm aftermath of an emergency.
+Due to the nature of its interventions, WFP brings unique capabilities including its deep and well-accepted field presence and does crucial work in this area.
+The tools and approaches used in such situations need to be able to help facilitate the transition from relief and recovery to sustainable development an effort that will involve many other national and international actors and require longer and more extended planning and implementation timeframes. - 38.
+Through this Strategic Objective, WFP will endeavour to offer assistance in ways that contribute to the critical efforts of individuals, communities and countries to recover and rebuild in the aftermath of an emergency.
 WFP can do this by supporting the return of refugees and IDPs and the re-establishment of livelihoods for recovering communities, thereby enhancing human security and helping to prevent conflicts from restarting.
 This will also often require rebuilding food delivery systems and community services infrastructure so that markets can gradually return to functioning and beneficiaries can return to satisfying their needs by themselves.
-The third critical goal for WFP in this area is to strengthen the recovery and rebuilding capacities of countries and communities. - 42.
+The third critical goal for WFP in this area is to strengthen countries' and communities' recovery and rebuilding capacities. - 39.
 WFP will deploy a range of tools to help prevent transition situations from collapsing and/or returning to conditions of conflict or instability.
-WFP has a strong comparative advantage working in these contexts due to its deep field presence, experience and capacity to deliver assistance in poor security environments.
-Any WFP intervention in transition situations has to be context-specific, fill acknowledged gaps, leverage partnerships, and recruit and strengthen the capacities of national and other actors in an appropriate timeframe.
+WFP has a strong comparative advantage working in these contexts due to its capacity to deliver assistance in poor security environments and its deep field presence and experience in these situations.
+Any WFP intervention in transition situations has to be context-specific, fill acknowledged gaps, leverage potential partnerships, and recruit and strengthen the capacities of national and other actors in an appropriate timeframe.